graphenesec/graphenesec.github.io/_posts/2021-02-08-building-a-fast-and-secure-website.md

 ---

 _*I have to mention that Cloudflare have previously been involved in controversies where they have failed to withdraw their services from sites hosting objectionable content.
-Though I understand they since made changes to their policies, I would take a close look at Cloudflare's ethical record before paying for their services._
+Though I understand they have since made changes to their policies, I would take a close look at Cloudflare's ethical record before paying for their services._